maximusvladimir/SPM/README.md

 Spanish Pirate Mafia

-Spanish Pirate Mafia is a ship and land based adventure game.
+Spanish Pirate Mafia is a closed source 3D ship and land based adventure game.
 The player journeys through the ocean to randomly generated islands, where they may encounter pirates, hostile natives, and the undead.

 Insipiration: